 With 2 days in Milos, you’ll explore more of the history of the island, wander one of the most unique rock formations in the Cyclades, and experience local village life on the island.

-For those spending 3 days in Milos, you’ll have the opportunity to take part in a tour and spend more time at the beach.
-And finally, if you’re spending 3 days in Milos, you’ll get to dive even deeper into this unique island.
+For those spending 3 days, you’ll have the opportunity to take part in a tour and spend more time at the beach.
+And finally, if you’re spending 4 days, you’ll get to dive even deeper into this unique island.

 Getting To & Around Milos